Meningitis Immunization Requirement

 Hepatitis B – Meningitis Immunization Health History Form.

 The State of Tennessee mandates that The University of Memphis provide information concerning the Hepatitis B infection to all students entering The University of Memphis for the first time.
 The law does not require that you receive the Hepatitis B immunization for enrollment.
 The Meningitis vaccine is not required but is strongly recommended for students living off-campus.
-Student Health Services urges students to be immunized.
+Student Health Center urges students to be immunized.

 Students must complete the Hepatitis B - Meningitis Immunization Health History Form before they can register.